 Solution: Try washing with insecticidal soap or plant oil extracts (at least two applications sprayed once every 5 -7days are usually necessary).

-mistaken for fruit flies.
-The legless, worm-like larvae live in damp soil and are scavengers with habits similar to springtails, causing little or
+for fruit flies.
+The legless, worm-like larvae live in damp soil and are scavengers with habits similar to springtails, causing little or no damage.

 - Fungus Gnats